Pradeeptharu100/weather-app/README.md

 ## Features

-- Display current weather information including temperature, description, and location.
+- Display current weather information including temperature, description, country ,and location.
 - Support for searching weather information by location.
 - Integration with a weather API to fetch real-time weather data.